-In a case that may be of particular relevance to boarding schools, the European Court of Justice (ECJ) has provided clarity as to when an employer must provide a weekly rest period under the Working Time Directive (WTD).
+In a case that may be of particular relevance to boarding schools, the European Court of Justice (ECJ) provided clarity as to when an employer must provide a weekly rest period under the Working Time Directive (WTD).

-The WTD makes provision for various rest periods and breaks for workers, including the entitlement to a period of 24 hours uninterrupted rest within a seven day reference period.
+The WTD makes provision for various rest periods and breaks for workers, including the entitlement to a period of 24 hours uninterrupted rest within a seven-day reference period.

-In the recent case of Maio Marques da Rosa v Varzim Sol the ECJ considered whether the WTD allows for the 24 hour weekly rest period to be given on any day in the seven day reference period or whether it requires the rest period to be granted on the seventh day following six consecutive working days.
+In the case of Maio Marques da Rosa v Varzim Sol, the ECJ considered whether the WTD allows for the 24 hour weekly rest period to be given on any day in the seven day reference period or whether it requires the rest period to be granted on the seventh day following six consecutive working days.

 The interpretation is important as, if it is the former, a worker could technically be required to work for 12 consecutive days, subject to the employer complying with the other requirements of the WTD.